Midwifery Education Centre

-The Higher Diploma in Midwifery is an 18 month programme for registered general nurses (at least six months post-registered experience).
+The Higher Diploma in Midwifery is an 18 month programme for registered general nurses.
 Upon successful completion of the programme students are eligible for registration as a midwife (RM) with An Bord Altranais and are awarded a Higher Diploma in Midwifery from University of Dublin Trinity College (TCD).

 The duration of the programme is 78 weeks, comprising of 52 weeks midwifery practice and 26 weeks theory interspersed throughout the 18 months.
 The delivery of the classroom content of the programme is mainly in the School of Nursing and Midwifery, D’Olier Street, the Trinity Centre, St. James’s Hospital and Trinity’s main campus at College Green.